learnbyexample/cli-computing/exercises/exercise-solutions.md

 **3)** When would you `source` a script instead of using `bash` or creating an executable using shebang?

-Using `source` to execute scripts helps when you want to affect the current working environment.
+Using `source` to execute scripts helps when you want to work within the current shell environment instead of a sub-shell.

 **4)** How would you display the contents of a variable with `shake` appended?